-- 44. (1) The IF consists of 32 members, eight members from each of the following sectors: governance and management, staff, students and the community. - (2) The sectors of the IF are composed as follows: - (i) Governance and management sector: - (a) Two members of Council elected by Council - (b) Three members of Senate elected by Senate - (c) The registrar or a person designated by him or her
+- 44. (1) The IF consists of 32 members, eight members from each of the following sectors: governance and management, staff, students and the community. - (2) The sectors of the IF are composed as follows: - (i) Governance and management sector: - (a) Two members of Council elected by Council - (b) Three members of Senate elected by Senate - (c) The registrar or a person designated by him or her - (d) A Senior Director: responsible for community relations appointed by the Vice Rector responsible for community relations or a person designated by him or her

-- (d) The Senior Director: Community Interaction or a person designated by him or her - (e) The Director: Employment Equity or a person designated by him or her - (ii) Staff sector: - (a) Three members elected from the ranks of the permanent non-professorial academic staff - (b) Two members elected from the ranks of the administrative and academic support staff - (c) One member elected from the ranks of employees that qualify for membership of the employees' association - (d) Two members elected from the ranks of the technical support staff - (iii) Student sector: - (a) Two members of the SRC elected by the SRC - (b) Two members of the Prim Committee elected by the Prim Committee; one from the residence sector and one from the PSO sector - (c) One member appointed by the Societies' Council - (d) Two members of the AAC elected by the AAC - (e) One member from the Student Union appointed by the SRC, preferably from representatives of the SRC on the IF during the previous term. - (iv) Community sector:
+- (e) Vice Rector responsible for community relations or a person designated by him or her - (ii) Staff sector: - (a) Three members elected from the ranks of the permanent non-professorial academic staff - (b) Two members elected from the ranks of the administrative and academic support staff - (c) One member elected from the ranks of employees that qualify for membership of the employees' association - (d) Two members elected from the ranks of the technical support staff - (iii) Student sector: - (a) Two members of the SRC elected by the SRC - (b) Two members of the Prim Committee elected by the Prim Committee; one from the residence sector and one from the PSO sector - (c) One member appointed by the Student Society Council - (d) Two members of the SAAC elected by the SAAC - (e) One member from the Student Union appointed by the SRC, preferably from representatives of the SRC on the IF during the previous term. - (iv) Community sector: - (a) Two members of the Convocation appointed by the president of the Convocation

-- (a) Two members of the Convocation appointed by the president of the Convocation - (b) Six persons respectively appointed by bodies representative of civic society, without the exclusion of any sector thereof, as identified from time to time by the IF in co-operation with the Senior Director: Community Interaction
+(b) Six persons respectively appointed by bodies representative of civic society, without the exclusion of any sector thereof, as identified from time to time by the IF in co-operation with the Senior Director in terms of paragraph 44 (2)(d)

-Executive Committee
+Executive Committee of Institutional Forum